Western Australian emergency of March 1944: Allied defences

-Fremantle, Western Australia, was an important port throughout World War II.
-From the start of the war, it was the assembly point for convoys of Allied ships travelling between Australia, the Middle East and Europe.
+Fremantle, Western Australia was an important port throughout World War II.
+From the start of the war, it was the assembly point for convoys of Allied ships travelling between Australia, the Middle East, and Europe.
 Soon after the outbreak of the Pacific War, the city became a key operating and maintenance location for United States Navy submarines.
-The Fremantle submarine base was established in March 1942, and eventually became the US Navy's second-largest submarine base after Pearl Harbor in Hawaii.
+The Fremantle submarine base was established in March 1942, and eventually became the US Navy's second-largest submarine base, after Pearl Harbor in Hawaii.
 Royal Netherlands Navy submarines were also stationed at Fremantle from 1942, and the Royal Navy began transferring submarines there in mid-1944.
 Allied submarines operating from Fremantle played a key role in the offensive against Japanese shipping; over the course of the war, 154 submarines made 341 combat patrols from the port.

 The Australian Government and local civilians regarded the geographically isolated Perth–Fremantle area as being vulnerable to attack.
 These fears peaked in March 1942 following the rapid Japanese advance through South East Asia during December 1941 and the early months of 1942.
 No Japanese attack on the region eventuated, though several small towns in the north of Western Australia were bombed.
 Concerns over Fremantle's security continued; in March 1943 Australian Prime Minister John Curtin noted as part of a message to British Prime Minister Winston Churchill and US President Franklin D. Roosevelt that the port was vulnerable to bombardment by Japanese warships or aircraft flying from aircraft carriers.

-Elements of the Australian and United States militaries were assigned to the defence of the Perth–Fremantle area.
-Each of the Australian military's three services maintained a separate headquarters in Western Australia, their efforts coordinated by Combined Defence Headquarters.
+Elements of the Australian and United States armed forces were assigned to the defence of the Perth–Fremantle area.
+Each of Australia's three armed services maintained a separate headquarters in Western Australia, their efforts coordinated by Combined Defence Headquarters.
 In the event of attack, the Australian Army's III Corps would assume overall control.
 By early 1944, the forces assigned to the region's defence had been reduced from their peak strength.
 Nevertheless, several anti-aircraft and coastal defence batteries were located in and near Perth and Fremantle to protect the cities from attack.
 These units were primarily manned by Volunteer Defence Corps (VDC) part-time personnel, who would be called up if a threat developed.
 Three Royal Australian Air Force (RAAF) flying squadrons were also stationed around Perth; No. 85 Squadron provided air defence with CAC Boomerang fighters, No. 14 Squadron patrolled off the Western Australian coast using Bristol Beaufort light bombers and No. 25 Squadron operated Vultee Vengeance dive bombers.
 The US Navy's Patrol Wing 10 augmented the Australian forces and conducted long-range patrols over the Indian Ocean from Perth with Consolidated PBY Catalina flying boats.